Some of our most frequently asked questions. Click on the question to be taken to the answer below:

 If you haven’t joined the PLAY Network yet, please know that we restrict membership in our Facebook group to currently registered PLAY Network members.
 Because most of our events involve children, we do not advertise details about the time and place we are meeting.
 Thank you for your understanding.

 As members join and express interest in joining a PLAYgroup, our PLAYgroup Coordinator tries to match the children’s ages and member’s schedule with other members with the same criteria.
-Playgroups are small “private” groups of members (generally 4-6 family units), and group meetings are not network-wide events.
-Members determine the Playgroup schedule and communicate within their group to make changes.
+Playgroups are “private” groups of members and group meetings are not network-wide events.
+Each Playgroup as a POC (person of contact) and members determine the Playgroup schedule and communicate within their group to make changes.

 PLAYgroups typically meet once a week.
 Individual groups may decide to meet more or less depending on their members schedules.